 No, but you are welcome to join your student.

 No, students are still required to pay for class fees, associated student fees, transportation and books.
 While there are big savings in tuition, there are still costs.
 Fee waiver is available for students facing financial hardship.
-See our Prospective Student page to learn more about the costs.

 Have your student contact Services for Students with Disabilities to learn about accommodation options and to set up an appointment.